Home

 Larry got interested in contesting almost as soon as he was licensed as KA3HIY in 1981.
 WB3EPC introduced the idea, and mentor Jerry Bliss K6III helped the magic come alive when both were stationed in England during the mid-1980s.
 Back in New Hampshire, VHF and microwave contesting, Field Day, ARRL Sweepstakes, and ARRL DX were big events.
 Dale Clement AF1T provided a lot of equipment and expertise for N1TX to succeed as a rover during the VHF/UHF fun.

 The club mascot, Louie, is a three-legged min-pin, and is a real DX hound.
 He has final say over who becomes a club member.
+Louie is still king but is fading into retirement at 17.
+Two others, Fannie and Bonnie, are his vocal understudies.
+2017 additions include two retired sled dogs, Olaf and Elsa.
+Olaf is quickly becoming settled in the shack.

 New layout